vtexdocs/help-center-content/docs/en/troubleshooting/Store operations/the-order-was-split-into-packages-with-separate-deliveries.md

 locale: en
 legacySlug: the-order-was-split-into-packages-with-separate-deliveries
 subcategoryId: 2Q0IQjRcOqSgJTh6wRHVMB
+tags:  Separate deliveries, Order split, Packages, Shipping, Pre-sale
 ---

-**Tags:** Separate deliveries, Order split, Packages, Shipping, Pre-sale

 On VTEX, customers may receive their orders split into several packages, regardless of whether the [order has been split](https://help.vtex.com/en/tutorial/divisao-de-pedidos-e-divisao-de-entregas--jQvzA6QgSd51e2p6bthoV) on the platform.
 Customers can receive their order items in separate packages in the following cases: